+Network Information (Rule 1300.67.2.2(h)(8)(A))

+The health plan shall indicate whether the network is a standalone network or a subcontracted network, as defined.
+If the network is a standalone network that has been waived from reporting for the measurement year, or it is otherwise not required to be reported, the plan shall indicate the current eFiling order, or otherwise explain why data for the network is not required to be reported.

 Product Lines (Rule 1300.67.2.2(h)(8)(C))

 For each health plan network, the health plan shall report all product lines consistent with the standardized terminology in Appendix A. (Rules 1300.67.2.2(h)(8)(C) and (h)(8)(D).)